 We work with a lot of companies and radio shows.
 Many share the common belief that to improve a show one must constantly be adding something new.
-Over time, stations become jam-packed full of stuff.
+Over time, stations become jam-packed and full of stuff.
 It’s human nature to feel that the more you offer, the greater chance everyone will find something to like.
 But that’s not how it works.
 And it’s not how Gordon Ramsay would do it.

 How Gordon Ramsay Would Improve Your Radio Show

 When Ramsay works with restaurants, his first recommendation is almost always the same.
-There’s a common theme.

 Menus at failing restaurants offer too many dishes.
 The owners think offering more variety (more stuff) will broaden the restaurant’s appeal.
 But it doesn’t.
 It makes for crappy food and inventory headaches.
 The chef can’t specialize.
 The staff is stretched thin, and the restaurant doesn’t stand out for anything.